Proto-Austronesian language: Interrogatives and case markers

 The following table compares Proto-Austronesian and Proto-Malayo-Polynesian question words.

 Currently, the most complete reconstruction of the Proto-Austronesian case marker system is offered by Malcolm Ross.
 The reconstructed case markers are as follows:

 Important Proto-Austronesian grammatical words include the ligature *na and locative *i.

 Morphology

 Morphology and syntax are often hard to separate in the Austronesian languages, particularly the Philippine languages.
 This is because the morphology of the verbs often affects how the rest of the sentence would be constructed (i.e., syntax).

 Affixes

 Below are some Proto-Austronesian affixes (including prefixes, infixes, and suffixes) reconstructed by Robert Blust.
 For instance, *pa- was used for non-stative (i.e., dynamic) causatives, while *pa-ka was used for stative causatives (Blust 2009:282).
 Blust also noted a p/m pairing phenomenon in which many affixes have both p- and m- forms.
 This system is especially elaborate in the Thao language of Taiwan.

+A verbal prefix *paRi- is also reconstructed (albeit at the lower level of PEMP), for "reciprocal or collective action"; it is particularly developed in Oceanic languages.